 Salt and black pepper – this is used for seasoning and you should let the mushrooms and onions finish cooking before adding salt and pepper to your own taste.

-Cream – I used double cream as this will help the pate to thicken.
+Cream - I used double cream as this helps the pate to thicken.

 Sherry – this is optional, but one tablespoon adds additional flavour.
 If you don’t use alcohol you can leave it out.